ImageSource

 ImageSource is a software and systems integration firm specializing in Enterprise Content Management.
 After years of providing integration services, ImageSource developed their own line of enterprise content management (ECM) tools based on principles of speed, ease of use, and flexibility.
 Their main areas of focus include data capture, workflow, content management, and eForms.

 ImageSource launched its own ECM software suite ILINX® in 2010.
-ImageSource, Inc. is headquartered in Olympia, Washington, with offices in Irvine, California, and Monument, Colorado.
+ImageSource, Inc. is headquartered in Olympia, Washington, with an office in Irvine, California.